HadrienG2/hwlocality/README.md

 for Undefined Behaviour like assuming pointers are non-null or union fields are valid when nobody tells you they will always be.

-## Upstream features coverage

-Most of the features from the hwloc 2.x series are now supported.
-But some specialized features could not make it for various reasons.
-[Issues with the "api coverage" label](https://github.com/HadrienG2/hwlocality/issues?q=is%3Aopen+is%3Aissue+label%3A%22api+coverage%22) keep track of unimplemented features, and are a great place to look for potential contributions to this library if you have time!

-If you are already familiar with the hwloc C API, you will also be happy to know that [`#[doc(alias)]` attributes](https://doc.rust-lang.org/rustdoc/advanced-features.html#add-aliases-for-an-item-in-documentation-search) are extensively used so that you can search the documentation for hwloc API entities like "hwloc_bitmap_t" or "hwloc_set_cpubind" and be redirected to the suggested replacement in the Rust API.

-The rare exceptions to this rule are notions that are not needed due to ergonomics improvements permitted by the Rust type system, such as manual destructors (just let Drop take care of it) or argument-clarification flags like `HWLOC_MEMBIND_BYNODESET` (just pass `NodeSet` or a `CpuSet` to the memory binding operations and that flag will internally be set/cleared automatically).

 ## Prerequisites

 A system installed with hwloc >=2.0.0 and associated development packages installed.